hiro-iseri/fmpict/doc/user_guide.md

     * Test Input.
 This node corresponds to classification in the classification tree method.
     * Node with folder icon, or Nodes that start with the '@' character are test condition node.
 * Value Node
-    * Value  Test Condition Node.
+    * Value of Test Condition Node.
 This node corresponds to class in the classification tree method.
     * A child of the test condition node that don't have a suffix or folder icon is the value node

 Example: